 “Today what we’re gonna talk about is Narcan,” says Stoecker, his camera phone sitting at an angle on the table to capture his face.
 “Narcan is something that instantly reverses an overdose.”

 He’s also the executive director of Better Life in Recovery, a nonprofit that helps those struggling with substance abuse and mental health issues through community service and education events; including this presentation on Naloxone, also known by the brand name Narcan.

 “So we’re looking at a huge influx of heroin that’s coming into our community,” he tells the live stream’s followers.

-Last August, after Missouri lawmakers passed HB 1568, Naloxone became legal for citizens to purchase as a third-party prescription under physical protocol.
+Last August, after Missouri lawmakers passed HB 1568, Naloxone became legal for citizens to purchase as a third-party prescription under physician protocol.
 In other words, it does not require a doctor’s prescription.
 Now, any individual has the opportunity to administer the antidote to someone suffering from an opioid-induced drug overdose.

 For decades, Naloxone has been a common tool for emergency medical services (EMS) personnel.

 “This is .4 milligrams and 1 CC [Cubic centimeter] so you would pull up how much?
 1 CC – perfect.
 And give it an IV push,” explains Luke Walker, paramedic program coordinator with Mercy Springfield, to his interns.

 He's directing interns to administer Naloxone.
 Using a dummy lying in a stretcher as their subject, the students show how this drug overdose antidote can be injected intravenously, shot into a person’s muscle, or sprayed up a victim’s nose - that’s the most affordable version of the product for citizens.